Miranda Devine: Samizdat Prize (2024)

 Devine was one of the inaugural recipients of this award, established by RealClearPolitics to honor individuals who demonstrate exceptional courage in upholding the principles of the First Amendment and resisting censorship.

 MRC Bulldog Award for Outstanding Columnist (2022)

 Presented by the Media Research Center, this award acknowledges conservative journalists who provide impactful and trustworthy commentary.
-Devine was recognized for her insightful columns and her book, Laptop from Hell, which delves into the controversies surrounding Hunter Biden.
+Devine was recognized for her insightful columns and her book, Laptop from Hell, which delves into the controversies surrounding Hunter Biden and the unfounded pre-election censorship of the story by media and tech companies.